toozuuu/ngxsmk-button-spinner/README.md

   Parenthesize or simplify.
 Example: `const keep = theme?.keepLabel ?? false;`

 * **Spinner not visible**
-  In overlay mode the text is hidden via `color: transparent`.
-If your icon/border relies on `currentColor`, either set explicit colors or use inline mode.
+  In overlay mode the label is hidden via a wrapper (`visibility: hidden`) while the spinner is centered in an overlay box.
+Ensure your button isn’t applying `overflow: hidden` in a way that clips the overlay.

 ---